graybealski/cf-conventions-work/FAQ.md

 The standard name should not include:

 * provenance of the variable, including details of the process by which the value was obtained,
-* mathematical transformations such as addition, multiplication, and averaging (these are handled by cell_methods),
+* mathematical transformations such as addition, multiplication, and averaging (these are handled by [cell_methods](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.6/build/cf-conventions.html#cell-methods)),
 * specialized terms not meaningful to a broad scientific audience, unless widely used and agreed on by the community of origin,
 * acronyms, or
 * geospatial location or similar deployment information, for example wind_speed_at_10_meter_platform.

-In many cases the standard name is qualified by a specific qualifying detail, whose value may change from one set of observations to another.
-In these cases the definition for the standard name references one or more attributes or variables where the additional qualifying information may be found.
+In many cases the standard name is qualified by a specific detail, for example area_type, whose value may change from one set of observations to another or one observation to another.
+In these cases the definition for the standard name references one or more attributes or variables where the additional qualifying information may be found. ([Standard name *modifiers*](http://cfconventions.org/1.6.html#standard-name-modifiers) and [cell_methods](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.6/build/cf-conventions.html#cell-methods) may also be used for this purpose.)
 In this way the divergence of the standard names is minimized, and interoperability increased.

 <a class="anchor" id="stdnames_phrases"></a>
 ### Are there common standard name phrases that get re-used?